-3.1.5 - Additional key personnel
+3.1.2 - Additional key personnel

-As result of the rules discussed above, it is clear that a basic team is able to carry out only small tasks.
-For more important projects, additional personnel are needed, and a stronger management structure must be organized:
+Based on the elements discussed above, it is evident that a basic team is able to carry out only small tasks.
+For more important projects, additional personnel are needed, and a stronger management structure must be organized in addition of having two supervisors on shift.

-3.1.5.1 - Diving superintendent
+3.1.2.1 - Diving superintendent